crealu/react-eth-dapp/README.md

-# A React Ethereum Web3 MaterialUI App
+# A React Ethereum App

 This project is a full stack dapp created using React, Ethereum, Web3, and MaterialUI.